openresty/lua-resty-limit-traffic/lib/resty/limit/count.md

 * `count` is the specified number of requests threshold.

-* `time_window` is the time window in second before the request count is reset.
+* `time_window` is the time window in seconds before the request count is reset.

 [Back to TOC](#table-of-contents)